 - Should university students pay tuition fees of £9,000 per year?

 - What should economists do about traffic congestion?

 - Should commercial banks ever be allowed to go bankrupt?

 Economics teaches you how to analyse and think logically.
 So, while it has obvious applications to business and working in the public sector, it is also a natural complement to maths and science subjects.
 It requires students to analyse data and manipulate diagrams so it is suited to students who can think in a logical and scientific manner.
 We encourage students to develop as independent learners and critical thinkers, skills essential for university and the world of work.
 Hence we make significant use of IT, group work, discussion, debate and research based activities in our lessons.

 There are three two hour exams sat at the end of the second year of the course.
 The first exam focuses upon Microeconomics and the second upon Macroeconomics.
-The third is an unseen synoptic paper focusing on both Micro and Macroeconomic themes.
+The third is a synoptic paper focusing on both Micro and Macroeconomic themes.

 How useful will economics be to me?